 Hepatitis C symptoms

 Most children infected with hepatitis C won’t have symptoms.

-Older children and teenagers might have mild symptoms such as tiredness, loss of appetite, nausea and pain in the top right area of their tummies (where the liver is).
+Older children and teenagers might have mild symptoms like tiredness, loss of appetite, nausea and pain in the top right area of their stomachs, where the liver is.

 You should take your child to the GP if your child has:

 - very dark brown urine

-- has tummy pain that continues longer than a few days
+- has stomach pain that continues longer than a few days

 - comes into contact with a discarded needle.

 Tests for hepatitis C

 If the GP thinks that your child’s symptoms might be caused by hepatitis C or that your child might have been exposed to hepatitis C, your child will need blood tests to confirm the diagnosis.

-People infected by hepatitis C need to keep having blood tests to check on their infection and to help make decisions about treatment.
-Sometimes they might need an ultrasounds of their livers too.
+People infected by hepatitis C might need additional blood tests to check on their infection and to help their doctors make treatment decisions.
+Sometimes they might need ultrasounds of their livers too.